Prathameshv07/Dance-Movement-Analyzer/docs/DEPLOYMENT.md

-# Deployment Guide - Dance Movement Analyzer
+# Deployment Guide - DanceDynamics

 ## 🚀 Deployment Options

-This guide covers multiple deployment strategies for the Dance Movement Analyzer.
+This guide covers multiple deployment strategies for the DanceDynamics.

 ---